shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 James braced his shoulders.
 "G-good news first."

-"Based on the fur sample, looks like you're well on your way to becoming a perfectly healthy arctic fox.
+"Based on the fur sample, looks like you're well on your way to becoming a perfectly healthy arctic wolf.
 Wouldn't be *my* first choice for someone living in the South, but there you have it.
 Our estimate says the payload has another eight or nine days to finish, but given how far along you look, I'd say it could be as low as six."